lightblue-platform/lightblue-docs-developer/development_process/README.md

 The flow of issues through each board is the same.

 ## General Flow
 Issues not ready for any action can be discussed on the [developer forum](http://dev.forum.lightblue.io), [user forum](http://forum.lightblue.io/), or opened directly as issues in the appropriate github repository.
-Once an issue is opened the general flow is:
+Once an issue is opened the general flow is outlined below.

+### Prepare Issue for Work
+These steps are done by contributors in general.

-1. Issue goes to "Backlog" column.
+1. Issue goes to "Backlog" column on waffle.io.
-2. Someone assigns a milestone [optional].
+2. Someone assigns a milestone. [optional]
-3. [Tasks](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments) are added in a comment.
+3. [Tasks](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments) are added in a comment. [optional]
 4. Issue is moved to "Ready" column.

+### Fix the Issue
-5. Someone decides to work on the issue and:
+Someone decides to work on the issue and:

 1. Assigns the issue to themself.
 2. Move issue to "In Progress" column.
+3. Creates a fork of the master branch in their own user account on github.
-    3. Develop change in a fork.
+4. Develop change in the fork.
-    4. Issue pull request when work is complete.
-Please include reference to the original issue.
+5. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) (PR) when work is complete.
-6. PR goes to the "In Progress" column for collaborators.
-    * Leave the original issue in the "In Progress" column until PR is merged.
-    * Not put in Ready for Review simply to allow continued work against the PR.
-    * When done, move PR to "Ready for Review".
+    * The PR should reference the original issue(s) being fixed.

+Where the pull request lands in the waffle.io columns dependends on who put in the request.
-7. PR goes to the "Ready for Review" column for non-collaborators.
+* Collaborator PR are put in the "Ready For Review" column.
-    * Rational is that a PR from external is issued only when the code is done.
+* Non-collaborator PR are put in the "Ready" column.

+### Merging Fixes

-8. Someone other than the creator of the PR moves the PR to the "In Review" column.
+1. Someone other than the creator of the pull request reviews the pull request.
+    * Blocking issues are noted in comments of the pull request.
+    * Non-blocking issues are opened as new issues in the repo.
-9. If review is good (no issues, clean merge, travis-ci build successful):
+2. If review is good (no issues, clean merge, travis-ci build successful):
-    1. The PR is merged.
+    1. The pull request is merged.
-    2. Remove the "in review" tag from the PR. [optional]
-    3. Remove the "in progress" tag from the original issue. [optional]
-    4. If the original issue was not linked to the PR and therefore not auto-closed, the original issue is closed.
+    2. If the original issue was not linked to the PR and therefore not auto-closed, the original issue should be closed manually.
-10. If there is a question or issue with the PR it is moved back to the "In Progress" column.
-    * Note open question on how to handle this for non-collaborators, since they cannot move cards around on waffle.io.
+3. If there are blocking issues, the original author fixes the issue and makes comments about resolution on the pull request

 For more details of the tags and columns in [waffle](https://waffle.io/lightblue-platform/lightblue), take a look (or even comment if you have any question) on [this nabble thread](http://dev.forum.lightblue.io/How-to-improve-the-communication-solve-some-issues-the-best-way-to-the-asked-questions-to-issue-requd-td155.html#a163).